-Committee to Plan Meeting of Synod Committee to Plan Yearly Emphases Administrative Officer: Executive Director of Central Services.
+Committee to Plan Meeting of Synod Committee to Plan Yearly Emphases

+Administrative Officer: Executive Director of Central Services.

-Authority: The Executive Board of the General Synod is the agency empowered to carry out the work of the General Synod in the interim period between meetings of Synod, and is the agency responsible for presenting to the General Synod organizational and administration changes to enhance the capability of the General Synod to fulfill its primary responsibility (Form of Government, 13.2.B).
-Further, it is responsible for the Associate Reformed Presbyterian Center, the Office of Central Services, and the promotional work of the General Synod, only those eligible to vote at the meeting of Synod shall be entitled to vote.
+The Executive Board of the General Synod is the agency empowered to carry out the work of the General Synod in the interim period between meetings of Synod, and is the agency responsible for presenting to the General Synod organizational and administration changes to enhance the capability of the General Synod to fulfill its primary responsibility (Form of Government, 13.2.B).
+Further, it is responsible for the Associate Reformed Presbyterian Center, the Office of Central Services, and the promotional work of the General Synod.
+When the Executive Board acts in an emergency case on behalf of Synod, only those eligible to vote at the meeting of Synod shall be entitled to vote.
 The Executive Board has no authority to over-ride or act on any Presbytery matters.
 (1995 Synod)